- The reason why we wrote a script to compile MacPorts

 THE REASON WHY WE WROTE A SCRIPT TO COMPILE MACPORTS

-Yes, you can of course install the required prerequisites, download the MacPorts installer, run it - and MacPorts should just work on your computer.
-If you just want to install MacPorts you can follow the official guide by The MacPorts Project on their website.
-Every bit of necessary knowledge is there.
+Yes, you can of course install the required prerequisites, download the MacPorts installer, run it—and MacPorts should work on your computer without any issues.
+If you just want to install MacPorts, you can follow the official guide by The MacPorts Project on their website.
+All the necessary information is provided there.

-However, sometimes when a new version of MacOS has been released, there is not yet an installer available on the MacPorts website for the new version of MacOS.
-In this case you have to compile MacPorts from its source code, otherwise the software will not work.
+However, sometimes when a new version of macOS is released, there may not yet be a compatible installer available on the MacPorts website.
+In such cases, you’ll need to compile MacPorts from source, or it simply won’t work.

-This happened to one of our friends, who wanted to use MacPorts to install ffmpeg as a free and open-source alternative to Adobe Media Encoder, just after he upgraded to MacOS Ventura.
-Our friend never used the command line before and he found it too difficult to follow the official Git Install (instructions that can be found on the MacPorts website).
-So we wrote an installation script that can guide others through the installation process.
+This is exactly what happened to one of our friends.
+He wanted to use MacPorts to install ffmpeg as a free and open-source alternative to Adobe Media Encoder, right after upgrading to macOS Ventura.
+He had never used the command line before, and found it too difficult to follow the official Git-based installation instructions on the MacPorts site.

 COMPILE MACPORTS